CalumMcCallion/swiftCloudAPI/README.md

 3. **Test Results**:
    - The results of the tests will be displayed in the terminal, showing passed and failed tests.

+## Future Plans

+- **Additional Data Sources**: Include more data sources to allow for the querying of more artists and genres.
+- **Advanced Analytics**: Offer more in-depth analytics, such as the users listening habits over time and song recommendations based off those habits.
+- **Flexible Queries**: Allow for more customisable queries so that the users requests may be very specific to what they want to retrieve from the data.